 An introduction to reading and writing conventional music notation, the fundamentals of music theory, and basic aural skills.
 Emphasis will be placed on intervals, scales, chords, rhythmic values, sight-singing, melodic dictation, and aural recognition of intervals and chords.
-Offered every year.
-3 credits

 Instruments offered: Piano, voice, clarinet, flute, saxophone, trumpet, trombone, French horn, violin, cello, percussion, classical guitar, organ.
 Instructors for other instruments may be arranged by special request to Music Department.
 Private instruction in an instrument or voice, one-half hour lesson per week.
 Studio fee required.
 May be repeated.
 Offered every year.
 1 credit.